 Things I’d like to have

-When I get up to the highlands of Scotland it gets pretty remote, and some of my planned routes are over moorland with no paths, no people, and no mobile phone coverage.
+Up in the highlands of Scotland it gets pretty remote, and some of my planned routes are over moorland with no paths, no people, and no mobile phone coverage.
 There are even stories of people who have died.
 You need some serious equipment up there.
-Like this Garmin GPSMAP 66s GPS.
+Like this Garmin GPSMAP 66i.

 This rather expensive beastie combines a GPS trekking tool, and satellite communicator.
 You can send and receive text messages from anywhere on earth (probably not underground though 🙂), and contact the emergency services with the SOS button.
 The GPS trekking feature isn’t great on it, apparently.
-It’s £400, plus £15 a month for when you want to use it.
+It’s £500, plus £15 a month for when you want to use the satellite comms.
 Quite a lot of money but better than dying out there.